10-3-pursuit/project-solo-full-stack-portfolio/README.md

 1. After editing the product, a user is taken to a view that confirms the product has been updated
 1. A user can delete a product
 1. A user can visit this app from a provided URL on the internet that uses data from the express API

 1. Effort is present for navigation, headers, labels, colors, fonts, somewhat responsive design, confirmation/errors: A user creates a new product and can confirm that the product is created in some way (ie next view is of index page with new product present)
 1. A user can [choose one bonus below]

 ### Acceptance Criteria

+### General
+- Your own GitHub repository with your code uploded to it.
+The file structure of your project should match what you learned in the class.
+- GitHub readme file that has installation instrctions for your application.
+- Daily commits to GitHub.
+- The project has a coherent theme and narrative.

 #### Back-end

 - An app that uses `express`, and `pg-promise`, where it uses a `postgres` database
 - The app is deployed on heroku and can be accessed from your React front-end app and Postman
+- The back-end follows a RESTful pattern

 Other files and folders required for full functionality of your app